Violence against women in Guatemala: Legislation

 Guatemala is a country that has one of the most prevalent rates of violence against women in the world.
-Instances of gendered violence in Guatemala include domestic violence, sexual violence, human trafficking, incest, and femicide (the deliberate killing of women).
 In response to violence against women, the government has passed laws and created agencies in order to stunt the high rates of gendered violence in Guatemala in the 1990s: in 1996 it enacted Ley para prevenir, sancionar y erradicar la violencia intrafamiliar (Law on the Prevention, Punishment and Eradication of Domestic Violence).
 In 2008, it enacted Ley contra el Femicidio y otras Formas de Violencia Contra la Mujer (Law against Femicide and Other Forms of Violence Against Women), and in 2009 it enacted Ley contra la violencia sexual, explotación y trata de personas (Law against Sexual Violence, Exploitation and Trafficking in Persons).
 Despite the introduction of these laws over the past decade, data shows a continued persistence in attacks against women.
-Not only this, but the Guatemalan congress’s approval of Ley 5272 on International Women’s Day of 2022 can even be deemed regressive, as the policy would have illegalized abortion and marriage amongst members of the LGBTQ+ community.
-Despite the law ultimately failing to be ratified, it is important to note that the Guatemalan government’s hand in this law could almost be seen as misogynist–especially on the date in which they chose to initially approve this policy.
+Not only this, but the Guatemalan congress’s approval of Ley 5272 on International Women’s Day of 2022 can even be deemed regressive, as the policy would have illegalized abortion.
+Despite the law ultimately failing to be ratified, the Guatemalan government’s hand in this law could almost be seen as misogynist.

 Procurador de los Derechos Humanos

 In 2008, the Procurador de los Derechos Humanos (Human Rights Ombudsman) was created, which is an agency that operates with the intention of enforcing citizens' cooperation with human rights laws.
 Despite these efforts made by Guatemala's government, the number of women who experience gendered violence persists.
-The ineffectiveness of Procurador de los Derechos Humanos is a result of a multitude of factors including the weakness of the justice system, a lack of clarity surrounding laws made regarding gendered violence, and the absence of free institutions that would aid victims.
+The ineffectiveness of Procurador de los Derechos Humanos is a result of a multitude of factors, including the weakness of the justice system, a lack of clarity surrounding laws made regarding gendered violence, and the absence of free institutions that would aid victims.
 Despite the intentions of enacting Procurador de los Derechos Humanos, the full potential of its efficiency has not yet been reached.

+Marriage Laws

+Early marriage for girls is common in Guatemala; the country has one of the highest rates of child marriage in Latin America.
+As of 2015, men and women must be at least 18 years of age to marry.
+Judges may make exceptions for girls to be married at 16.
+In the past, girls could be married at 14, and boys could be married at 16.
+The age was increased and made the same for both genders in hopes of holding both men and women to the same standard.
+It is estimated that 7% of girls are married before 15 years of age and 30% by 18 years of age.
+Rates are even higher in rural areas, where 53% of females are married before they are 18.
+Some reasons for early marriage are poverty, rigid gender norms, educational access, and tradition.
+Older men also provide more financial support to these girls.
+After marriage, girls are expected to start a family and face a lot of pressure to get pregnant.
+Teen mothers account for 25% of births in Guatemala.